rajacr/schoolwebsite/README.md

 use [GitHub pages](https://pages.github.com/) to host and Google sheets (with the help of Google scripts) to store rsvp data.

 # Getting Started
-1. `$ cd wedding-website` - go inside the project directory
+1. `$ cd schoolwebsite` - go inside the project directory
 2. `$ npm install` - install dependencies _(optional)_
 3. `$ gulp` - compile sass to css, minify js, etc. _(optional)_
 4. That's it, open `index.html` on your browser by just double-clicking on the file.